 TELWARE CORPORATION SERVICE TERMS AND CONDITIONS

 These terms and conditions apply to the provision of all related services (“Services”) by TelWare Corporation (“TelWare”) to the Customer under the proposal, quote or agreement to which these terms and conditions are a part.
-These terms and conditions and Customer’s proposal/sales order, and any service specific schedules form the agreement (“Agreement”).
+These terms and conditions and Customer’s proposal/sales order, and any service-specific schedules form the agreement (“Agreement”).
 The Services will be offered in each area to the Customer by the TelWare affiliated entity authorized to provide the Services in the applicable jurisdiction.

 1. Term and Renewal.
 This Agreement is effective on the date identified on the proposal (“Signature Date”) and will continue for the term set forth in the proposal from the date that Services are installed until either terminated pursuant to the provisions below or replaced with a new agreement (the “Contract Term”).
-Upon expiration of the Contract Term, this Agreement will automatically renew for successive one-year terms, (each, a “Renewal Term”) until terminated or cancelled pursuant to its terms.
-In the event a Customer provides written notice of its intent not to renew but does not terminate Services hereunder, TelWare shall have the option of continuing to provide such Services on a month-to-month basis, priced at TelWare’s then current monthly rates.
+Upon expiration of the Contract Term, this Agreement will automatically renew for successive one-year terms, (each, a “Renewal Term”) until terminated or canceled pursuant to its terms.
+In the event a Customer provides written notice of its intent not to renew but does not terminate Services hereunder, TelWare shall have the option of continuing to provide such Services on a month-to-month basis, priced at TelWare’s then-current monthly rates.

 2. Charges for Services; Billing and Payment.
-Customer is responsible for paying all charges that apply to the Services ordered on a proposal or used on a per-use basis by Customer, including items such as features, installation, labor, repair, long distance, International dialing and directory or operator assistance as specified on the proposal.
+The customer is responsible for paying all charges that apply to the Services ordered on a proposal or used on a per-use basis by Customer, including items such as features, installation, labor, repair, long-distance, International dialing, and directory or operator assistance as specified on the proposal.
 Customer is responsible for taxes, surcharges, fees, and assessments that apply to the sale and use of Services, including how those may change in the future and regardless of whether such charges are identified in the Agreement.
 TelWare will bill Customer monthly for the Service, and all bills are due and payable upon receipt.
 Payment will be considered late if not paid by the due date reflected on the invoice.
-All amounts payable by Customer shall be made without setoff or counterclaim and without deduction.
-Billing at a location will begin upon the earlier of (i) the installation date (which may be the date administrative access to certain software-based Services is granted to Customer); (ii) thirty (30) days after delivery of the applicable facility and/or equipment to the Customer premises (if the delay in connection of the facility and/or equipment is due to Customer or its agent); (iii) the date the Company notifies a Customer that Service is available for use by Customer; (iv) the date that Service would have been available for use by Customer if Customer had fulfilled its performance obligations required to provision the Service.
+All amounts payable by Customer shall be made without set-off or counterclaim and without deduction.
+Billing at a location will begin upon the earlier of (i) the installation date (which may be the date administrative access to certain software-based Services is granted to Customer); (ii) thirty (30) days after delivery of the applicable facility and/or equipment to the Customer premises (if the delay in connection of the facility and/or equipment is due to Customer or its agent); (iii) the date the Company notifies a Customer that Service is available for use by Customer; (iv) the date that Service would have been available for use by Customer if Customer had fulfilled its performance obligations required to provide the Service.
 TelWare may choose to bill in full monthly increments with no proration for partial service periods when Service either starts or ends in the middle of a billing cycle.
-If installation of off-net Services is delayed due to action or inaction by Customer, then Customer shall be responsible for all associated third-party provider charges.
+If the installation of off-net Services is delayed due to action or inaction by Customer, the Customer shall be responsible for all associated third-party provider charges.
 In certain service areas, paper bills are available only upon request and for a monthly charge and billing for usage will round up to the next cent.
 If Customer authorizes payment by credit or debit card, then TelWare will not obtain further consent or provide additional notice before invoicing the credit or debit card for all amounts due and owing.

 4. Partial Payments; Late Payments.
 TelWare may accept any payments Customer marks as being "payment in full" or as being settlement of any dispute without waiving any rights TelWare has to either collect the full payments from Customer.
 Customer is responsible for paying all costs and fees TelWare incurs as a result of collecting Customer's unpaid charges.
 If TelWare does not receive full payment when due or does not receive payment in immediately available funds, TelWare will add a late payment fee to the amounts owed and will calculate such fee as the total owed times interest at the maximum rate allowable by law.